 What are Day Services?

-The Day Services program provides personal, social, and behavioral skills training for individuals with developmental disabilities, including in order to help them improve the quality of their daily lives.
+The Day Services program provides personal, social, and behavioral skills training for individuals with developmental disabilities in order to help them improve the quality of their daily lives.
 Through skills assessment and person centered planning, the Day Support program strives to facilitate self-empowerment, community integration, and independent living.

 How do Day Services work?